 Today’s farmers are bringing the power of IoT to streamline their operations.
 As the use of free-range livestock becomes widely adopted, connected technology can track animals as they graze in open pastures.
 Smart sensors placed in irrigation systems can reduce water consumption to create just the right moisture level in soil for a given crop.
 It’s even being used to watch over factors such as humidity and temperature in composting.
 Additionally, farmers can keep tabs on their equipment, mapping out where each item is, tracking its performance, and carrying out predictive maintenance.
 Outside of traditional farms, wine producers are using IoT to understand grapevine health and sugar levels in grapes.

-Read More Blogs on IoT and the Edge
+Read More Blog Posts on IoT

 Certain blog and other posts on this website may contain forward-looking statements, including statements relating to expectations for our product portfolio, the market for our products, product development efforts, and the capacities, capabilities and applications of our products.
 These forward-looking statements are subject to risks and uncertainties that could cause actual results to differ materially from those expressed in the forward-looking statements, including development challenges or delays, supply chain and logistics issues, changes in markets, demand, global economic conditions and other risks and uncertainties listed in Western Digital Corporation’s most recent quarterly and annual reports filed with the Securities and Exchange Commission, to which your attention is directed.
 Readers are cautioned not to place undue reliance on these forward-looking statements and we undertake no obligation to update these forward-looking statements to reflect subsequent events or circumstances.